The Cricut Maker vs. Basswood… a Fathers Day Challenge

 Now it just so happened that I knew my dad was furnishing his new place with a “wolf” theme.
 I also know that his favorite color is green and Ford blue so I wanted to make him something he could display (not pack away in a memory box) that involved wolves and possibly had the colors green and Ford blue in it.
 Pretty vague right?
 I did have some materials that I wanted to try for this project, one was Cricut’s Basswood (coming soon to Craft-e-Corner!) and also Cricuts’ new adhesive foil.
 I had seen it used in another project and I was in love!

-To start, I found an image on google of some tribal wolf art that I really liked and uploaded it into Design Space.
+To start, uploaded a wolf image into Design Space.
 Then I used the eraser tool to block off all the area’s leading into the “negative space”.
 This is so that I could make an outline of my image that would be a solid silhouette but also fit behind my tribal art which I wanted to do with foil.
 Once I got this the way I wanted it, I brought in my tribal art and fit it over the silhouette but made it just smaller than the outside edge so that the image would fit inside the other image like so…

-I still wanted a moon in the image, so, I found an image that was similar to the silhouette that I had, then cropped the image to keep only the moon, uploaded the image into design space duplicated the image and welded one of the moons to my silhouette.
+I also uploaded a moon image into Design Space, duplicated the image and welded one of the moons to my silhouette.
 The other I manipulated to the shape I wanted to fit and used this to cut from a gold colored foil for the crescent moon.
 Now my project is really getting somewhere!